 Summary

-In summary, Oracle Corporation has demonstrated strong revenue growth and profitability, supported by a diverse product portfolio and competitive advantages.
-However, the company faces significant risks, including high leverage and intense competition.
-The following table summarizes Oracle’s strengths and weaknesses:
+In summary, Oracle has demonstrated strong financial performance with a solid revenue growth trajectory and competitive advantages in the cloud services sector.
+However, the company faces significant risks, including high debt levels and intense competition.
+The following table summarizes Oracle’s strengths and weaknesses.

 Strengths Weaknesses